AdityaaRavi/Optimized-path/README.md

 ___Possible movements in the `board`:___

-There will be an abstract method in the algorithm class whose job it is to return an `ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dx` and `dy` values of one of the possible movements that the algorithm can make.
+There will be an abstract method in the algorithm class whose job it is to return an `ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dx` and `dy` values of one of the possible movements that the algorithm can make (see section about sign convention for more info).
 This method will be called once in the constructor of the `Algorithm` class' subclass and the possible movements will be stored as a parameter.
 The recursive method will use a for-each loop where a recursive call is made for each of the possible positions from the said parameter.

 ___Possible Return values of the function:___